QuantEcon/lecture-stats/lectures/wald_friedman.md

 But the observer does not know which of the two distributions generated the sequence.

-For reasons explained in  [Exchangeability and Bayesian Updating](https://python.quantecon.org/exchangeable.html), this means that the sequence is not
+For reasons explained in  {doc}`Exchangeability and Bayesian Updating <stats:exchangeable>`, this means that the sequence is not
 IID.

 The observer has something to learn, namely, whether the observations are drawn from  $f_0$ or from $f_1$.